JustinPatenaude/balticathletics/brands/ppe.md

   ***

+  **PERSONALIZATION:**

+  All sublimated masks are eligible for personalization (name, number etc).

+  Items with a SKU starting with SU - add an additional $2.00 per mask/gaiter to the listed price.

+  BPW masks may add personalization at no extra cost.

+  ***

   All prices listed are **Canadian dollars** and **DO NOT include art set ups, vectoring, shipping or taxes**.
 Garment prices are subject to change without notice.

   ***